-Calcium and vitamin D are essential to building strong, dense bones when you’re young and to keeping them strong and healthy as you age.
+Calcium and vitamin D are essential to building strong, dense bones both when you’re young and as you age.
 The information included here will help you learn all about calcium and vitamin D – the two most important nutrients for bone health.

-When taking a prescribed medication for osteoporosis or low bone mass it is important to continue getting enough calcium and vitamin D to prevent further bone loss.
+It is equally important to continue getting enough calcium and vitamin D to prevent further bone loss if you are prescribed a medication to prevent bone loss or fractures.

 What is Calcium and What Does it Do?